Deontay Wilder KOs Helenius in 1st to get back in win column

 AP Sports Writer

-The former heavyweight champion moved cautiously for most of the round before unleashing his right hand that has long been considered the best in the business.
-He knew it was over, posing against the ropes even before the fight had been stopped.
+The former heavyweight champion moved cautiously for most of the round before launching the shot that he knew ended it.
+Wilder, wearing trunks that looked like sparkly bottoms of a gladiator outfit, was posing against the ropes even before the fight had been stopped.

 Fury was able to deal with Wilder’s power — and he’s been the only one so far who has — getting up from four total knockdowns in their three fights.
 But Helenius wasn’t in that class.